The Senior Common Room represents the interests of all College fellows, officers,

 In addition to regular business meetings each term, the SCR sponsor a small number of purely social events throughout the year.
 These range from guest nights and wine-tastings to dances and film-nights.

 The College dines formally twice a week (meeting at 7.00pm for pre-dinner drinks (‘preprands’) in the SCR and for dinner at 7.30).
-Due to high demand for places, SCR members may dine at high table a maximum of three times per term (or more frequently when invited by the Principal or Vice-Principal; guest nights are in addition to the three-times per term guideline).
-Bookings for normal sittings of high table should be made by lunchtime of the day in question by ringing 334 3337, or in person via Reception, or the College’s Conference Office.
+Due to high demand for places, SCR members may dine at high table a maximum of three times per term (or more frequently when invited by the Principal or Vice-Principal).
+Bookings for normal sittings of high table should be made by lunchtime of the day in question online.

 The Rector or Principal presides (when present) at High Table; otherwise the Vice-Principal, Chaplain, Bursar or SCR President will preside in their stead.
 (If none of these is present, then a College Fellow will preside, either by common agreement or by order of seniority.)
 Presiding is not onerous, though the one presiding needs to interact with whoever is presiding over JCR and MCR tables and with the kitchen staff to ensure the smooth running of the evening.
 Presiding should not interfere with the laid-back ‘informal-formality’ of the evening.